 - <url> a link to the job application on your hosted careers page

-The data records provide the raw job content which can then be manipulated by your developer's to provide the desired look, feel, and functionality for your careers page.
+The data records provide the raw job content which can then be manipulated by your developers to provide the desired look, feel, and functionality for your careers page.

 To extract the job postings out of your JazzHR account, make a call to GET /jobs (supplying any desired parameters, such as status/open).
-The API will respond with a list of job records which meet the supplied criteria.
+The API will respond with a list of job records that meet the supplied criteria.

-NOTE: While the XML feed includes the <url> and <buttons> elements, the API does not.
+- While the XML feed includes the <url> and <buttons> elements, the API does not.
 However, you can programatically create these items using a combination of the strings below and the key:value pair included in the API response called "board_code".

 $url = http://myjazzhrsubdomain.applytojob.com/apply/board_code